astronomersiva/siva.dev/posts/write-ups/night-mode.md

 ::: lazy-image src="/static/images/night-mode/lowres/processing.jpg" dSrc="/static/images/night-mode/processing.jpg" alt="Phone capturing a photo in night mode" :::

 Your phone is not just stacking images when you see this screen.
-Unless the phone was properly mounted on a tripod, it would have moved because of unsteady stands or winds.
+Unless the phone was properly mounted on a tripod, it would have moved because of unsteady hands or winds.
 When you average these photos that have movement, you will end up with a soft/blurry looking photo.
 How do you solve this?

 The answer to this is registration.
 Before the images are stacked, a few objects are chosen in the image.